paralab/Saena_Public/README.md

 solver.set_matrix(&A);

-solver.set_rhs(rhs); // rhs should be std::vector<double>
+solver.set_rhs(rhs); // rhs should be std::vector double

 // *************************** AMG - Solve ****************************

-// u is the initial guess. after calling the solve function, it will be solution.

-// it should be std::vector<double>
+// u is the initial guess. after calling the solve function, it will be solution. it should be std::vector double

 solver.solve(u, &opts);